ayden-boyko/Piranid/README.md

 - **Go** for backend microservices
 - **Docker**: For containerizing your microservices
-- **Nginx**: As the API gateway and load balancer on the Pi 4B
-- **K3s**: The lightweight Kubernetes distribution for orchestrating your containers
+- **K3s**: The lightweight Kubernetes distribution for orchestrating your containers/ Loadbalancer / Reverse Proxy
 - **containerd**: The container runtime used by K3s
 - **Prometheus and Grafana**: For monitoring and visualizing your cluster's performance
 - **gRPC**: An efficient protocol for communication between microservices